Xabaril/AspNetCore.Diagnostics.HealthChecks/doc/k8s-ui-discovery.md

 Change `HealthChecks=true` by your configured ServiceLabel if you gave another value for it.

-The `HealthPathLabel` option (by default HealthChecksPath) provides a method for services to override the default health path configured.
+The `ServicesPathLabel` option (by default HealthChecksPath) provides a method for services to override the default health path configured. `ServicesPathAnnotation` can be used instead to configure the path using annotations instead.

-The `HealthPortLabel` option (by default HealthChecksPort) provides a method for services to specify which port to use for health checks.
+The `ServicesPortLabel` option (by default HealthChecksPort) provides a method for services to specify which port to use for health checks.
 By default the first port defined on the service will be used.
-The label can refer to either the name of the port or the port number.
+The label can refer to either the name of the port or the port number. `ServicesPortAnnotation` can be used instead to configure the port using annotations instead.

-The `HealthSchemeLabel` option (by default HealthChecksScheme) provides a method for services to specify which URI scheme to use for health checks.
-By default the HTTP will be used as the URI scheme.
+The `ServicesSchemeLabel` option (by default HealthChecksScheme) provides a method for services to specify which URI scheme to use for health checks.
+By default the HTTP will be used as the URI scheme. `ServicesSchemeAnnotation` can be used instead to configure the scheme using annotations instead.

 ## How it works